amgraff14/SI507-HW6/README.md

 By commenting out the background color line, the color would be white.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**
+Lines 36-42 identify the style of a p-element (a paragraph), and this one happens to be specifically gray.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**
+I looked at the code that is embedded for University of Michigan -- it is a function that will do the same thing as this question is asking, so I have copied/pasted/modified to have it fit the purposes of this question.
+While I probably could have done an if/else statement and kept it in the same div, I just made another div, and another function referring to the new div.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**
+The <button> (the second code below) code creates the button, and identifies what it wants the button to do and what letters should be on the button.
+The handleClick function is called in the button code to create an alert textbox that says hello when someone clicks on the wow button.

 ```js
 function handleClick(){